danzimmerman/barebones_MAVLink/README.md

 ## Using This Sketch

 I was hoping to implement this on an Arduino Uno, but as-is it doesn't fit in memory.
-So far, I've tested this on a Teensy 3.6.
-I might try to optimize it to fit on the Uno but it will require more careful sharing of resources, and I don't want that complication in the basic demo.
+Tests here use a [Teensy 3.6](https://www.pjrc.com/store/teensy36.html).
+I might try to optimize it to fit on the Uno but it will require careful sharing of resources, and I don't want that complication in the basic demo.

 Uploading this to anything Arduino-compatible (implementing the `Serial` methods, etc) and manually connecting to the appropriate serial port in QGroundControl (`Q Menu->Comm Links->Add`) should result in a connected vehicle state.